KaldarAralay/WebsiteFinder/ReadMe.txt

 ## Usage

 Run the script by using the command: `python finder.py`.
 The script will start the crawling process from two hardcoded URLs ("https://www.site1.com/" and "https://www.site2.com/").
+Chage to desired starting points.

 Make sure to install all the required dependencies before running the script.
 The dependencies are listed in the `requirements.txt` file and can be installed using pip: `pip install -r requirements.txt`.